 9.2 There are two types of registration criteria: legislative and regulatory.
-The 2010 Act sets out the legislative criteria and we set regulatory criteria.
+The 2010 Act sets out the legislative criteria and we set regulatory criteria under section 25 of the 2010 Act.
 A prospective RSL must meet both sets of criteria to be eligible for registration.